oktomus/py-map-fetcher/README.md

-Give it a url and some coordinates and it will download the map you want.
+:sunrise_over_mountains: :mag: Download the map you want.
-You can use it on websites like geoportail.

 ## How to use it